lostb053/anibot/README.md

 <h4>Note: I dropped SauceNAO stuff cuz i couldnt represent it in some good looking manner<br>I would be grateful if anybody can help me parse results and organize them like <a href="https://t.me/reverseSearchBot">@reverseSearchBot</a></h4>
+Something nearby but good looking would suffice too